grey-software/focused-browsing/README.md

 # Focused Browsing

 A web extension that allows you to browse popular websites without elements that are designed to take away your attention and focus.
-The websites we are currently targeting are
+The websites we are currently targeting are Twitter & LinkedIn.

 ### [Our Current Deployed Extensions](https://app.singlelink.co/u/focused-browsing)